naavyaj-29/WhatsApp-Compliance-Bot/README.md

-# Atropine Medication Compliance Bot MVP
+# AI-Powered Assistant for Medication Adherence

 A WhatsApp-based healthcare assistant that aims to monitor medication compliance and side effects, while creating ease of communication with patients and clinicians using Twilio, Flask, and GPT-based NLP.